Cphyr/AAI/Datascience101/chapter_03_machine_learning_2/lessons/L03_convolutional_neural_networks.md

 ## Dilation (התרחבות)

-In order to decrease even further in the number of computations one may increase the filter dilation.
+In order to decrease even further in the number of computations, one may increase the filter dilation.
 For example, filter with dilation of
 2.

 ![https://upload.wikimedia.org/wikipedia/commons/c/c1/Convolution_arithmetic_-_Dilation.gif](https://upload.wikimedia.org/wikipedia/commons/c/c1/Convolution_arithmetic_-_Dilation.gif)